 If you are looking to get rid of old clothes that are still intact, the company offers a clothing donation program in partnership with Give Back Box, where you can donate your gently used clothing (of any brand) using a pre-paid label.

-They also offer packs featuring underwear, swim sets or their Organic Cotton Mid-Weight Sweat-Hood pack containing a mid-weight sweat-hood and a pair of sweatpants (available for both women and men, going up to XXL in men's if you need a bigger size but with fewer colour options).
+They also offer packs featuring underwear, swim sets, or their Organic Cotton Mid-Weight Sweat-Hood pack containing a mid-weight sweat-hood and a pair of sweatpants (available for both women and men, going up to XXL in men's if you need a bigger size but with fewer color options).